 Transitions to Telehealth During COVID-19 Pandemic

-Remote healthcare has been around for a while but has become much more common during the COVID-19 pandemic quarantine period.
 Lots of patients are experimenting with receiving their routine and non-urgent healthcare through virtual appointments for the first time.
-And many providers actually discouraged or eliminated in-person appointments in favor of online consultations for these types of issues in order to comply with state and federal business closure measures, to protect their employees, and to prioritize in-person care and resources for those with serious injury or illness during this time.
+Many providers discouraged or eliminated in-person appointments in favor of online consultations for these types of issues to comply with state and federal business closure measures.
+This was done to protect their employees and prioritize in-person care and resources for those with serious injury or illness during this time.

 With the expanded use of these tools, we need a little more clarity about how these resources are defined and how they work.
 Telehealth and telemedicine are distinct remote healthcare concepts.

-• Telemedicine: remote clinical services, such as consultations with a doctor, assessment of health conditions, physical therapy or mental health therapy appointments
+• Telemedicine: Remote clinical services, such as consultations with a doctor, assessment of health conditions, physical therapy or mental health therapy appointments.

-• Telehealth: a broader categorization of remote healthcare services, including telemedicine, but also including non-clinical services such as provider training, healthcare administrative meetings, continuing medical education – essentially various components of a well-functioning healthcare ecosystem.
+• Telehealth: A broader categorization of remote healthcare services, including telemedicine, but also including non-clinical services such as provider training, healthcare administrative meetings, continuing medical education – essentially various components of a well-functioning healthcare ecosystem.
 Telehealth is defined as “the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration,” by the Health Resources Services Administration.

 How Does Telehealth Work?

-Telehealth services are administered virtually by a healthcare professional to a patient.
-This can happen over various webcam interfaces such as Zoom, Google Hangouts, Skype, etc., but more commonly occurs over provider-specific portals designed to have increased privacy and security protections.
 Some of these platforms are web browser based while others are custom applications.
 The patient and the provider log in for a video call where they can hear each other over their device microphones and see each other through device webcams.
 Sometimes telehealth is also referring to other virtual platforms for doctor/patient communication – like a portal with a designated messaging system or other check-in features.

 These virtual functionalities are extremely convenient, allowing the patient to meet with their provider from the comfort of their own home, and the provider to meet from a safer office or home setting as well.
 In addition, during the current crisis, telemedicine access has been expanded so providers can see patients not only from their local practice area, but also from farther away, even in other states.

 Thompson Law works with many practitioner partners who currently offer either in-person visits, telehealth functionality, or both.
 If you have a need for medical consultation, follow up, or treatment after an accident, reach out anytime to learn more about your options to receive the medical help you need, all while staying safe.
-You could even say we provide “Tele-Law” services right now, with our staff working from home for social distancing purposes, but still providing our full range of personal injury services to our existing clients and taking new cases every day!

 Benefits of Telehealth Services